Business and Society Program

 We do not accept self-nominations to the Fellowship.
 All candidates must be nominated by colleagues, business or academic leaders.

-Garrett Barr, Program Coordinator, First Movers Fellowship at the Aspen Institute Business and Society Program, who can be reached at +1 (212) 895-8011 or firstname.lastname@example.org.
+Trisha King, Program Coordinator, Aspen Institute Business and Society Program, who can be reached at +1 (212) 895-8065 or patricia.king[at]aspeninstitute.org.